 ffmpeg -i video.mp4 -vn -c:a copy -acodec pcm_s16le output.wav

 If you want to add sound to a silent video, you can do this with two inputs, moving picture and sound.
-Here, the sound must be converted to AAC, because mp4 as H264 does not support audio stream in Wav format.
+Here, the sound must be converted to AAC, because mp4 as H264 does not support audio stream as Wav format.

 ffmpeg -i input.mp4 -i input.wav -c:v copy -c:a aac -b:a 320k output.mp4